Analysis Configuration File¶

 configuration yaml.
 These are tools that come with the UAP installation

-and these GNU Core Utilities: basename, cat, cp, cut, date,
+in <UAP path>/tools and these GNU Core Utilities: basename, cat, cp, cut, date,

 dd, dirname, du, head, ln, ls, mkdir, mkfifo, mv, paste, printf, pwd, seq,

 sleep, sort, rm, tail, tee, tr, uniq, wc.
-The ignore_version
+The ignore_version of these

-GNU Core Utilities defaults to True
+GNU Core Utilities defaults to True.

 To use lmod to load an unload a tool you can specify the

-module_name
+module_name option:

 tools: